• Skip to primary navigation

 Close up of light brown meringue cookies on a wooden board.

 I love to serve these crunchy cookies as part of a big Italian feast.
 First I start with my Italian Sausage Meatballs served with pasta and my Grissini breadsticks.
-Then I finish with some fresh fruit and my Mango Ice Cream before finally serving my Brutti ma Buoni cookies with coffee.
+Then I finish with some fresh fruit and my Mango Gelato before finally serving my Brutti ma Buoni cookies with coffee.

 Made this recipe?

-Let me know if you liked it by leaving a ★★★★★ star rating and a review below.
-Please share a photo of your creation by tagging me on Instagram @marcellina.in.cucina!
+Please let me know if you liked it by leaving a ★★★★★ star rating and a review below.
+And remember to subscribe to my newsletter – it’s free!

 Brutti ma Buoni spilling out of clear glass container that's fallen over.